Storm-battered California gets more wind, rain and snow

 Montecito and adjacent areas were most recently ordered evacuated last Monday, the fifth anniversary of what is locally remembered as the “1/9 Debris Flow.”
 But the community perched on foothills of coastal mountains escaped serious harm.

-In a visit to Montecito on Friday, Gov. Gavin Newsom asked residents to exercise caution, and to heed warnings from public safety officials.
+In a visit to Montecito on Friday, Newsom asked residents to exercise caution, and to heed warnings from public safety officials.

 “I know how fatigued you all are,” Newsom said.
 “Just maintain a little more vigilance over the course of the next weekend.”